 We’ve partnered with The Monday Campaigns to bring Grok Nation readers new info each month to have healthier Mondays.
 Read the past Monday posts here.

 When the weather turns cold, it’s hard to be motivated to leave your house, let alone go to the gym or go for a run.
-A longtime advocate for Move It Monday, Kim Watkins is the head coach at inSHAPE Fitness, a certified Personal Trainer, Pre/Post Natal Coach through the American Council on Exercise, and a certified distance running coach through the Road Runners Club of America.
+A longtime advocate for Move It Monday, Kim Watkins is the head coach at inSHAPE Fitness, a certified Personal Trainer, Pre/Post Natal Coach through the National Academy of Sports Medicine, and a certified distance running coach through the Road Runners Club of America.
 Kim and her team focus on providing clients with exercise programs that meet their needs, abilities and schedules.
 They hear often from clients that when it’s cold outside, it becomes even more challenging for them to stay motivated.

 With that in mind, we asked Kim questions about how to stay active this winter and keep up with #MoveItMonday.